lquqpgqr/WoodShop/README.md

 Java 1.8.0_291, NetBeans 8.2, Microsoft SQL Server Management Studio 18.4.
 The Sql server needs to run in 'SQL Server Authentication' mode, with appropriate port settings.

-Then Database should be created using 'project.sql' file.
+Database should be created using 'project.sql' file.